kappa-db/multifeed/README.md

 `cb`.

 If `name` is given and was created in the past on this local machine, it is returned.
 Otherwise it is created.
+These names are purely local & are not synced over the network.
 This is useful for managing multiple local feeds, e.g.

 ```js
 var main = multi.writer('main')        // created if doesn't exist